Sony α1

 The Sony α1 is a full-frame mirrorless interchangeable-lens camera by Sony that was announced on January 27, 2021.
 The α1 was announced together with the Xperia Pro smartphone, which can be used as an HDR monitor and a 5G transmitter.
 The camera became available in March 2021 starting at US$6500 and is aimed at professional photographers and videographers, covering wildlife, sports, action and landscape.

+Its successor, the Sony α1 II, was released in December 2024.